 No Cover Image

-Journal article 23 views
+Journal article 184 views 13 downloads

-Defense supply chain collaboration: An exploratory study and empirical framework
+Defense supply chain collaboration: an exploratory study and empirical framework

-Journal of Defense Analytics and Logistics
+Journal of Defense Analytics and Logistics, Volume: 8, Issue: 1, Pages: 2 - 37

 Swansea University Authors: Nicholas Rich Orcid Logo, Tegwen Malik Orcid Logo